Back

 • Clipboards.

-*Unless approved as an accommodation by College Board’s SSD office before the exam date.
+*Unless an item has been preapproved as an accommodation by the College Board SSD office before the exam date.